RUcket List: 15 Things To Do at Rutgers–New Brunswick Before You Graduate

-RU Muddy is a 3.5 mile trail run with obstacles and of course the MUD PIT.
+RU Muddy is a 3.5 mile trail run with obstacles and a mud pit.
 There are natural obstacles, water crossings, hills, tires, water climbs, spider webs, tunnel crawls, and hurdles as well as some fun “surprise” obstacles to keep you on your toes.

 Run the Big Chill or the RU Muddy

-■ The Big Chill is an annual 5K charity race in December where the entry fee is a new, unwrapped toy for a child who lives in housing provided by the City of New Brunswick and Franklin Township and a number of other charities where children are in need.
-According to CompuScore, The Big Chill has become the largest 5k in NJ and is considered by many to be one of the best conducted races in the tri state area.
+■ The Big Chill is an annual 5K charity race in December where the entry fee is a new, unwrapped toy for a child who lives in housing provided by the City of New Brunswick and Franklin Township.
+The event also benefits a number of other charities for children in need.
+According to CompuScore, The Big Chill has become the largest 5k in NJ and is considered by many to be one of the best conducted races in the tri-state area.

 Browse the collections at the Zimmerli Art Museum

 ■ The Zimmerli Art Museum at Rutgers is one of the largest and most distinguished university-based museums in the country.
 With more than 60,000 works in its collection, the museum frequently updates the permanent galleries with works that spotlight an artist, period, or theme.
 Admission is free to all.

 The museum invites the public to attend exclusive programming at Art After Hours from 5-9p.m. on the first Tuesday of every month except for May and August.
 There are typically tours and special performances as well as complimentary refreshments.